volterraedge/terraform-provider-volterra/docs/resources/volterra_http_loadbalancer.md

 Check that the cookie is present..

+### Circuit Breaker

+allows to apply back pressure on downstream quickly..

 ### Clear Secret Info

 Clear Secret is used for the secrets that are not encrypted.